- We encourage and display customer comments and votes openly in our issue tracking system, http://jira.atlassian.com.

 - We schedule features based on a variety of factors.

-- Our Atlassian Bug Fixing Policy is distinct from our Feature Request process.
+- Our Atlassian Bug Fixing Policy is distinct from this process.

-- Atlassian provides consistent updates on the top 20 feature/improvement requests (in our issue tracker systems).
+- Atlassian provides consistent updates on the top 20 issues.

 How to Track what Features are Being Implemented